denniskontoulis123/WEB452Assignments-DennisKontoulis-0798883/README.md

 Began work on Assignment 2; did steps 1 and 2, included a genre and developer property.
 Might need to add another one later for the hidden part of the assignment but we'll see.
 2023-12-01 11:05AM EST

+Added search functionality using Dr Majid's code as reference; surprisingly easy to integrate.
+I feel much better about this project than I do the first one.
+2023-12-01 11:12AM EST